Report from the WORLD

 and populations like migrants and asylum seekers find themselves

-is freeing itself from international laws and conventions,
+government is freeing itself from international laws and

-as is especially shown in the scandalous development at Guantanamo.
+conventions, as is especially shown in the scandalous development

-eager to confiscate the resources of this continent.
-There
+Corporations eager to confiscate the resources of this continent.

-have been attempts by the business sector to establish codes
+There have been attempts by the business sector to establish

-of conduct that address social, environmental and human rights
+codes of conduct that address social, environmental and

-social movements, as dramatically shown in the case of Bolivia
+against social movements, as dramatically shown in the case

-and Colombia.
-In Colombia, up to three millions peasants have
+of Bolivia and Colombia.
+In Colombia, up to three millions

-been displaced in favor of corporations, trade-unionists are
+peasants have been displaced in favor of corporations, trade-unionists

 and there is impunity against human rights violations, while